Wrist Pain: Causes and Treatment

 Let’s fix your wrist pain, shall we?

 Wrist pain can develop due to an injury; either a sudden impact that causes a sprain or fracture of the wrist, or injury due to repetitive wrist movements as with operating the mouse for long hours.
-There are several medical factors as well that may contribute towards wrist pain.
-The carpal tunnel syndrome is a common medical condition that causes pain, numbness or tingling of the palms due to compression of the median nerve as it passes through the wrists.
+There are several medical factors as well that may contribute towards wrist pain such as the carpal tunnel syndrome.
+The carpal tunnel syndrome symptoms include pain, numbness or tingling of the palms due to compression of the median nerve as it passes through the wrists.
 People suffering from diabetes or rheumatoid arthritis may be at increased risk of developing this condition.
-Lack of proper blood supply to the wrist bones or even accumulated cysts in the wrist can cause pain.
+Lack of proper blood supply to the wrist bones or even accumulated cysts in the wrist can cause wrist pain.

-The best way to prevent wrist pain is by building up your strength with a good dose of calcium and also referring to a few physical therapy exercises that can greatly improve flexibility around your wrists.
+The best way to prevent wrist pain is by building up your strength with a good dose of calcium and also referring to a few wrist pain exercises that can greatly improve flexibility around your wrists.
 In the event that the pain continues to persist or even aggravates significantly, you need to consult a doctor for a thorough diagnosis and treatment

 Your hands give you the power to explore your surroundings and literally take charge of yourself.
-It is therefore imperative that you do not delay diagnosis and treatment for even the slightest sign of pain in your wrist.
+It is therefore imperative that you do not delay diagnosis and treatment for even the slightest sign of wrist pain.